kamalgupta123/CRM_Python/READMEAWS.md

 TTL time to live cache the domain with ec2 ip so no route53 more traffic for IP of ec2 access via domain through route53 A record cache it in browser for some time

-Cloudfront trigger alert for auto scaling when load increases on one server
+Cloudwatch trigger alert for auto scaling when load increases on one server

 CNAME in route53 for redirectring domain to some other domain pointing to an ec2 instance using alias